 Oh, and I shoot digital too with a Nikon D850 – which is currently being used to digitize negatives at 46 Mega Pixels.

 How long will it take for my EFH to arrive?

-The aim is to ship all orders within a week.
+The aim is to dispatch all orders within 15 working days.
 In practice, it might be a few days longer than that, but it could equally be shorter.

 Is this a kit of bits that I have to assemble?

 No, the EFH comes ready assembled in the configuration that I think gives the best results.

 By the nature of its design, you will have the option to adjust the positioning of the various layers of the EFH to best suit your ideas of quality and to suit your workflow.